Plank theorems and their applications: a survey: Applications in analysis

 \subsubsection{Classical results in functional analysis}

 Plank theorems have connections with fundamental theorems in functional analysis.
-Recall that the Hahn-Banach theorem roughly says that linear functionals on a linear subspace can be extended to the whole normed space while preserving the norm.
-Using the weak-* topology of $X^*$, we can ``inverse'' \cref{thm Ball infini} to obtain a ``multiple'' extension of Hahn-Banach, as observed in \cite{ball1991}.
+Recall that the Hahn--Banach theorem roughly says that linear functionals on a linear subspace can be extended to the whole normed space while preserving the norm.
+Using the \textit{weak}-$^*$ topology of $X^*$ (the smallest topology such that every element of $X$ is continuous with respect to that topology), we can ``inverse'' \cref{thm Ball infini} to obtain a ``multiple'' extension of Hahn--Banach, as observed in \cite{ball1991}.